MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 It accomplishes this goal by translating the code from your query into a language that can be interpreted and executed by your data source, thus pushing the evaluation to your data source and sending the result of that evaluation to Power Query.

+This often provides a much faster query execution than extracting all the required data from your data source and running all transforms required locally.

 Depending on how the query is structured, there could be three possible outcomes for the query folding mechanism:
 * **Full query Folding**: When all of your query transformations get pushed back to the data source and no processing occurs locally by the Power Query engine.
 Instead you receive your desired output directly from the data source.
 * **Partial query Folding**: When only a few transformations in your query, and not all, can be pushed back to the data source.
 This means that a subset of your transformations is done at your data source and the rest of your query transformations occur locally.